-Coaching may not provide the ultimate answer to the prisons crisis, but Spark Inside believes it can be one of a number of practical solutions.
+Coaching may not be a silver bullet for our prisons, but Spark Inside believes it can be one of a number of practical solutions.

 “Coaching isn’t a panacea for the prisons crisis and we don’t think any single intervention is because we’re talking about a service that has been consistently de-funded over the past few years,” Hannah Pittaway, the charity’s policy manager, told me.
 “But what we are offering is practical solutions to the challenges that are faced by the people living and working in prisons now, at a time of increased violence.”

-More prison governors are becoming interested in the charity’s systems coaching as “there aren’t many interventions that are based around prisoners and prison officers talking about how they interact with each other on a daily basis and what is in their power to change and collaborate on to improve their living conditions for the better,” she said.
+More prison governors are becoming interested in the charity’s systems coaching, she said, as “interventions that are based around prisoners and prison officers talking about how they interact with each other on a daily basis and what is in their power to change and collaborate on to improve their living conditions for the better” are pretty unique.

-Duncan Müller, a systems coach for Spark Inside, said much of his job involves empowering prisoners and prison officers “to be vulnerable and to show compassion” with each other.
+Duncan Müller, a systems coach at the charity, explained that much of his job involves empowering both prisoners and prison officers to be vulnerable and compassionate.